 Old City, Rhodes

 If you want a guided experience on foot in Thessaloniki, the "Eat and Walk and Eat Some More" tour offered by Smaragda of the Marmita Food Lab combines a food and footwork.
 Walking tours are available every day except Sunday.
-Just be aware - while Greek cuisine is never too spicy, Thessaloniki curisine uses the local Fiorina peppers.
-The rest of Greece considers Thessaloniki food "hot".Continue to 4 of 5 below.
+Just be aware - while Greek cuisine is never too spicy, Thessaloniki cuisine uses the local Fiorina peppers.
+The rest of Greece considers Thessaloniki food "hot."

 This Greek city is located near the ancient site of Dodona which draws most of the visitors to the area.
 Ioannina itself is a quintessentially Greek town located on a lovely lake which possesses its own tiny Greek island in the center of it.
 The old walled city in the center of town holds a Byzantine jewelry museum and an ancient church.
 While a walk through the meandering streets is always pleasant, on Sunday mornings amplified chanting can be heard from the church ceremonies, providing the perfect audio background for an early morning wander through the streets of Ioannina.